grafana/grafana/docs/sources/dashboards/create-manage-playlists/index.md

 1. Click **Dashboards** in the main menu.
 1. Click **Playlists**.
 1. Click **New playlist**.
-1. In the **Name** text box, enter a descriptive name.
+1. In the **Name** field, enter a descriptive name.
-1. In the **Interval** text box, enter a time interval that Grafana displays a particular dashboard before moving on to the next dashboard.
+1. In the **Interval** field, enter the time interval each dashboard is displayed before moving on to the next dashboard.
 1. In the **Add dashboards** section, add dashboards to the playlist using the **Add by title** and **Add by tag** drop-down options.

-   The dashboards are added to a list in the **Dashboards** section of the page in the order you added them.
+   Added dashboards are displayed in a list in the **Dashboards** section of the page, in the order you added them.
+This is also the play order of the dashboards.

 1. Click **Save**.